rust-project-primer/book/src/organization/packages.md

 This means that when you build your crate, Rust has to resolve the version numbers.
 It stores those resolved version numbers in a separate file, `Cargo.lock`.
-This is to ensure that you get reproducible builds: if two pepople build the project, they always use exactly the same versions of dependencies.
+This is to ensure that you get reproducible builds: if two people build the project, they always use exactly the same versions of dependencies.
 You have to manually tell Cargo to go look if there are newer versions of dependencies that are within the constraints, using `cargo update`.
 This and